dddrrreee/cs240lx-20spr/labs/6-fake/README.md

   3. Put fake vesions of each undefined routine in the directory `libpi-fake` (at the top of the class directory).
-     Write your routines so they use the provided `trace` macro to print identical messages to the output provided in the provided files `on.out` and `off.out`.
+     Write your routines so they use the provided `trace` macro (in `fake-pi.h`) to print identical messages to the output provided in the provided files `on.out` and `off.out`.
 Each routine should be in a new file --- do not put them in the `fake-pi.h` header nor in any of the existing files.
 The (linker-specific) reason for this will be clearer later, but for the moment, we want to put these routines in their own file.
 You do not have to modify the `Makefile`, it will compile the new files automatically.

   4. When compilation succeeds, it will produce `on.fake` and `off.fake`.
 If you run `on.fake` you should get the same output as